jeremieboudreault/jeremieboudreault.github.io/_pages/projects.md

 ---

-Functional regression models in ecohydrology 🏞 [2016-2019]
+[Completed] Functional regression models in ecohydrology (2016-2019) 🏞
 ------------------

-*As part of my M. Sc. in statistical hydrology at INRS.*
+*As part of my M. Sc. in statistical hydrology at INRS, funded by NSERC.*

 - Statistical modelling of ecohydrological variables (streamflow, temperature, etc.)
 - Functional data analysis of the physico-thermal fish habitat